Clinelly/CI_PP3_Battleships/README.md

 ## Features

 ### Welcome Message
-- Shows a welcome message and an ASCII art containing an open book
+- Shows a welcome message and an ASCII art warship.

 ## Validation

 ### PEP8 validation
-PEP8 online was used to check the code for PEP8 requirements.
+At the time of creation, the PEP8 online Python validation website was inoperative.
+To validate the code, a PEP8 validator that is built into the GitPod Workspace was used.

+1. Run the command 'pip3 install pycodestyle'.
+(Note that this extension may already be installed, in which case this command will do nothing.)
+2. In the workspace, press Ctrl+Shift+P (or Cmd+Shift+P on Mac).
+3. Type the word 'linter' into the search bar that appears.
+4. Click on 'Python: Select Linter' from the filtered results.
+5. Select 'pycodestyle' from the list.
+6. PEP8 errors will now be underlined in red, as well as being listed in the PROBLEMS tab beside your terminal;

 ### Testing user stories